A Python interface to the UNIX dialog utility and mostly-compatible programs (Python 2 backport)

 The pythondialog Manual is written in reStructuredText format for the Sphinx documentation generator.
 The HTML documentation for the latest version of pythondialog as rendered by Sphinx should be available at:

-Currently, generation of the pythondialog Manual with Sphinx has only been tested, and is only supported with the reference implementation, on Python 3.
-As a consequence, the package containing this file may be fine to read or grep through the .rst files; however, if compilation of said .rst files with Sphinx doesn’t work, it is currently not considered a bug—simply download the reference implementation if you want to do that.
+Generation of the pythondialog Manual with Sphinx has only been tested, and is only supported with the reference implementation of pythondialog (i.e., currently, on Python 3).
+As a consequence, the package containing this file may be fine to read or grep through the .rst files; however, if compilation of said .rst files with Sphinx on Python 2 doesn’t work, it is not considered a bug—simply download the reference implementation if you want to do that.

 To generate the documentation yourself from dialog.py and the sources in the doc directory, first make sure you have Sphinx and Make installed.
 Then, you can go to the doc directory and type, for instance: